ProjectPythia/pythia-foundations/foundations/conda.md

 You can find lots more information in the [Conda documentation](https://docs.conda.io/en/latest/) or this handy [Conda cheat sheet](https://docs.conda.io/projects/conda/en/stable/user-guide/cheatsheet.html#cheatsheet).

-If you're not a command line user, the Anaconda navigator offers GUI functionality for selecting environments and installing packages.

 ---

 ## Summary

-Conda is a package and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
+{term}`Conda` is a package and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
 This is important for gathering all of the tools necessary for your workflow.

-Conda can be managed in the command line or in the Anaconda GUI.
+We recommend installing {term}`Conda` via [Miniforge](https://github.com/conda-forge/miniforge) and using it manage packages in your terminal with the `conda` command.

 ### What's Next?